 Since Elphaba is The Wicked Witch Of The West, why did Maguire choose to have her born in the East?
 Elphaba gradually makes her way West over the course of Wicked.

 The sun rises in the east.
 It makes sense that in a work of fantasy, East = birth.
 The Garden Of Eden was in the East.
-And remember, it was only when Adam and Eve left Eden that everything turned terrible for us humans, according to the Bible.
+And remember, it was only after Adam and Eve left Eden that everything turned terrible for us humans, according to the Bible.

 In the Bible false kings come from the North.
 This is where Elphaba goes to university.
 Though she was presumably ostricised at school, too, this is where we see it.
 She is frozen out of Galinda’s social circle, relegated to the lunchtable with the Munchkin (the beta-male).
 Since most of the world lives in the Northern Hemisphere, the North is seen as cold.
 In Wicked, North is emotionally cold.

-The word for west likely comes from another word meaning ‘to go down’.
 The West is also the place of darkness because that’s where the sun sets.
 In other words, the West symbolises a green girl’s descent into evil.

 Through Wicked, Maguire narrates the story of the Wicked Witch of the West, and her life and experiences in Oz — which is not a fairytale place of happiness and joy, but a dark, oppressive police state full of political machinations.
 It’s a land where Animals, who are sentient and have voices, souls and minds, are persecuted and exiled.
 It’s a place where you are wicked if you are different; if you tell the truth.[…]